sparrell/temp/bssf.md

       - This pic, taken by the Webb telescope, was used by hackers to distribute malware.
 Which means that decades of work executed by teams built from some of the most qualified engineers on the planet was co-opted in a matter of days by nefarious actors who saw the majesty of the galaxy as nothing more than a clever exploit
 1. Uncle Jim’s Cosmic Quadblock Quiz

    * Aside to reviewers.
 QuadBlockQuiz is a game on the web developed for Supply Chain Sandbox at RSAC 2021 and reused at BSidesLV 2021 and RSAC 2022 (https://supplychainsandbox.org/quadblocks).
+But for 2023 it's just for BSidesSF.
 It is being modified for this talk and a contest will be run during the talk, with 3 prizes (2 raspberry pi’s with LED matrix, programmed with some of the automation features discussed in the talk, 1 book).
 The talk and contest will be preannounced on social media.
    * QBQ falling blocks Gif
       - in the spirit of our newfound role in the space program of the future, I'd like to introduce a game I built.
       - It's called Uncle Jim's Cosmic Quadblox Quiz.